 My areas of research involves investigation into intelligent systems which facilitate development of a low-cost assistive robotic device for people with severe movement disability.
 The objective is to investigate a brain-computer interface (BCI) that allows a highly disabled person to control a smart wheelchair and robotic manipulator combination by thought alone.
 This involves developing advanced signal processing algorithms to extract information from BCI tasks-related electroencephalogram (EEG), commonly known as brain-waves, and required investigations into signal pre-processing, feature extraction and classification aspects using innovative statistical methods and computational intelligence approaches.
 Dealing with the unknown embedded noise within the raw EEG and the inherent lower bandwidth of BCI are still two of the major challenges in making BCI practical for day-to-day use.
 My research involves working on quantum mechanics (QM) motivated alternative neural information processing architecture using the Schrodinger wave equation (SWE) to filter and thereby enhance the information from the otherwise noisy EEG signals.
 These QM filtered EEG signal is more easily classified than the raw signal.
 An intelligent and adaptive user interface (UI), which plays a very important role as a front-end display for the BCI user has been developed.
 The framework, referred to as the intelligent Adaptive User Interface (iAUI) is consistent for a range of applications e.g., for controlling either a mobile robot or arobotic arm.
 The iAUI for mobile robot offers a real-time prioritized list of all the options for selection by the user.

-I am interested into the practical implementation of QM based filtered EEG to control wheelchair / robotic devices using use-centric graphical user interfaces.
+I am interested into the practical implementation of EEG for assistive robotic applications such as wheelchair control while using use-centric graphical user interfaces.

 Click this link to see the http://booksite.elsevier.com/9780128015438/video.php